 Brazil's colourful diversity and abundance seem to embody everything that is best in South America.
 Brazil is home to magnificent cities, exquisite waterfalls, lush rainforests, thousands of miles of pristine white sand beaches and the Amazon flows through its heart!
-Whether you want to travel in Brazil, try your hand at capoeira, see Carnival, do more than just sunbathing or experience the highlights of the country - we have some incredible holidays for you.
+Whether you want to travel in Brazil, go backpacking, try your hand at capoeira, see Carnival or experience the highlights of the country - we have some incredible holidays for you.

 Brazilian cities are connected to a number of worldwide airports and most flights arrive into Sao Paulo or Rio de Janeiro.
 You can also cross the border by land from countries like Argentina or there are also cruises and boat trips which stop off at ports in the country.
 Most Nationalities do not need to apply for a tourist visa in advance of arrival and you can stay for up to 90 days.